-You can later on add read replica instances into a Read Pool.
+You can later add read replica instances into a Read pool.

-It is also possible to create on-demand backups, which are stored indefinitely, or until you delete them.
-They are stored as "AlloyDB backups" and can be restored directly from the console, but they are not accessible in file form (such as a pgdump).
+It is also possible to create on-demand backups, with a maximum retention of 365 days or until you delete them.
+They are stored as “AlloyDB backups” and can be restored directly from the console, but they are not accessible in file form (such as a pgdump).
 File backups have to be created manually.

 Just like Cloud SQL, AlloyDB is deployed in a separate, hidden Google-managed project.
 The networking goes over a VPC Peering setup through Private Services Access.

-It therefore also suffers from the same disadvantages that Cloud SQL suffers from, such as the VPC Peering not being transitive (i.e. you cannot call AlloyDB through two VPC Peerings; there needs to be an extra networking node to relay the networking communication).
+Therefore, it also suffers from the same disadvantages that Cloud SQL suffers from, such as the VPC Peering not being transitive (i.e. you cannot call AlloyDB through two VPC Peerings; there must be an extra networking node to relay the networking communication).

 Another shared networking feature is the Auth proxy program, although it’s not the exact same one as Cloud SQL.